 Alignm ent with Strategies a nd Policies National Tourism Sector Strategy Domestic Tourism Strategy KZN Tourism Master Plan TKZN Tourism Strategic Plan King Cetshwayo District Tourism Strategy uMhlathuze Tourism Strategy uMhlathuze Tourism Marketing Strategy Strategy To position South Africa as a globally recognised tourism destination brand Increased domestic Tourism Expenditure Managing strategic direction, product offering and investment opportunities Increase the number of business, sports and leisure events in the Province.
 Encourage Cruise Ship Tourism in Richards Bay Prioritise research and marketing in the tourism sector to realise maximum benefits To provide coordinated guidance to the economic role players and stakeholders for the future marketing of the tourism products to ensure economic development of the municipal area that will lead to local employment creation, income generation and investment into economic assets Vision To be a top 20 tourism destination in the world by 2027.
 Growing domestic tourism for a sustainable tourism economy To be a top 20 tourism destination in the world by 2027.
 To position the province of KwaZulu-Natal as Africa's leading tourism destination, nationally and internationally.
-To develop and market holistic tourism products that utilise the competitive advantages that uThungulu (King Cetshwayo) District enjoys in ecological/wildlife and cultural/heritage attractions in such a way as to appeal to a broad, and international in scope, tourism market, creating new flows of tourists in the region and also capturing a substantial share of the existing tourism trade which currently passes through the district and to ensure that tourism contributes toward local economic development though the active involvement of communities in tourism projects and the environmental To place uMhlathuze as the front runner for Tourism in Northern KwaZulu-Natal.
+To develop and market holistic tourism products that utilise the competitive advantages that uThungulu (King Cetshwayo) District enjoys in ecological/wildlife and cultural/heritage attractions in such a way as to appeal to a broad, and international in scope, tourism market, creating new flows of tourists in the region and also capturing a substantial share of the existing tourism trade which currently passes through the district and to ensure that tourism contributes toward local economic development though the active involvement of communities in tourism projects and the To build partnerships within uMhlathuze's Tourism sector in order to develop and implement innovative and effective programs and initiatives which will expand tourism and increase economic impact and jobs within a responsible environmental management framework.
+To place uMhlathuze as the front runner for Tourism in Northern KwaZulu-Natal.

-strengthening of linkages with the SMME Sector. -- ---
+strengthening of linkages with the SMME Sector.

 Mission To grow a sustainable tourism economy in South Africa, with domestic, regional and international components, based on innovation, service excellence, meaningful participation and partnerships.
 Promote domestic tourism growth based on a culture of travel; innovation; stakeholder participation; offering authentic, affordable experiences and packages which meet the needs of all existing and potential local travellers.
 Geographically spreading the benefits of tourism throughout the province, growing the visitor numbers and visitor yields, public and private sector collaboration.
-To initiate, facilitate, co- ordinate and implement: •Strategic tourism marketing, and •Demand-driven tourism development programmes Enhance linkages with established tourism attractions in the region , , plans that will underpin the growth and promotion --------- -- --- --- --- --- ----- ---
+To initiate, facilitate, co- ordinate and implement: •Strategic tourism marketing, and •Demand-driven tourism development programmes Enhance linkages with established tourism attractions in the region Identify strategic as well as programme areas which would guide future development of tourism in uMhlathuze To develop long term and short term development plans that will underpin the growth and promotion of uMhlathuze as a tourist destination --------- -- --- --- --- --- -- ---